 If you are not sure, just ask a member of staff

-Our Forensic Units have special rules about items that are allowed into visiting areas.
+Our Forensic Units (at the John Howard Centre and Wolfson House) have special rules about items that are allowed into visiting areas.
 You will be advised of the steps to take on arrival.

 Visits by Children